jerryhopper/fusionauth-bash-deviceauth/README.md

 This is a good starting point for a singleboard-computer like raspberry pi, to make authorized requests to a external api.

+### Usage

+Edit the authorize.sh and authpoll.sh  and provide CLIENT_ID and the location of your Fusionauth instance

 ## authorize.sh